Food Fun & News

 Never overcook (or undercook) a ribeye again with this digital meat thermometer ($11).
 Not only does it measure temperature in less than seven seconds, it’s one of this pro chef’s six secrets for grilling the perfect steak.
 Hint: For a medium-rare piece, the temperature should be 140º F.

 The Instant Pot ($100) is the trendiest appliance of 2017 (and ’18) for good reason: It’s a pressure cooker, slow cooker, steamer, rice cooker, yogurt maker, saute pan, and warmer all in one.
 Basically, it’s the solution to all of your dinner dilemmas.
 But don’t miss the 5 things you shouldn’t make in an instant pot.

 Amazon / Spring Chef

 You’ll quickly become a pie-making pro with the help of this mixing tool.
-Use the pastry blender ($10) to combine wet and dry ingredients when you’re making dough, then bake one of these perfect pie recipes.
+Use the pastry blender ($10) to combine wet and dry ingredients when you’re making dough, then bake one of your famous pies.
 Bonus: If your pastry blender breaks, the company will replace it for free.